 Gently move the loco truck from side to side between the rails so as to clean the entire wheel surface and the flange.
 When the wheels on one truck are clean, swipe the rails, and then repeat the process on the other truck.
 When you're done the wheels should be clean, and the cloth should like something like this:

-Finally, the toothbrush.
-I use it to brush away any grot or debris that gets caught between the point-blades and the stock rail.
+Now for the toothbrush, which I use to clean between the point-blades and the stock rail on turnouts.
 If there's a really stubborn problem I squirt on some lighter fluid before brushing.

 Well, there it is.
 I hope it helps somebody.